AgardysEfrei/BlazorGameQuest/README.md

 Projet DOTNET Théo Klein / Vicente Seixas

 ## Build & Run
-In order to build and run the application, you first have to run the following command:
+In order to build and run the application, you first have to change the following environnment variable to the path where you wish to store the database data:

+`POSTGRES_DATA`

+then run the following command:

 `docker compose -f compose.yaml up -d`

-Then, you can connect to http://localhost:50045/ to access the webapp.
+Finally, you can connect to http://localhost:50045/ to access the webapp.

+Swagger is accessible at http://localhost:50045/swagger/index.html

 ## Microservices